CenturyLinkCloud/PublicKB/Managed Services/managed-red-hat-connecting-to-your-server-with-ssh.md

 <pre>Retype new password: <strong>********</strong></pre>
 <pre>passwd: all authentication tokens updated successfully.</pre>

 <p>5.
-Change your password right away, constructing your new password in a manner meaningful to you, but also secure. &nbsp;Please follow the password guidelines that are recommended below.</p>
+Change your password right away, constructing your new password in a manner meaningful to you, but also secure.
+Please follow the password guidelines that are recommended below.</p>
 <p>Linux password strength is handled by a custom <em>PAM(8)</em> configuration that enforces the following policy:</p>
 <ul>
   <li>Inclusion of at least three (3) characters from each of the following character classes: